Thibault Giroud

 Thibault Giroud (born 9 March 1974 in Grenoble, France) is a French rugby union coach working as the Performance Director for the French national team.
 He was previously a strength and conditioning coach for Glasgow Warriors.
-He previously played for NFL Europe (American football) as a Running Back; trained as a Sprinter; as an Olympic Bob Sleigher; then a rugby union player and now strength & conditioning coach with various rugby teams.
+He previously played for NFL Europe (American football) as a Running Back; trained as a Sprinter; as an Olympic Bobsleigher; then a rugby union player and now strength & conditioning coach with various rugby teams.

 Athletic career

 Skiing

 Giroud grew up in Biarritz where his first love was skiing.
 He stated: "I was skiing competitions, slalom, downhill, but it was expensive."

 American football

 In adolescence, Giroud became interested in American football which was then gaining a foothold in Europe.
 New teams were being created.

 Spotted by a scout of Dartmouth College at a track meeting at Grenoble, Giroud got a scholarship and was drafted by the New York Jets, although he did not play in the NFL in America.

 Back in France, Thibault played for Grenoble Centaurs and was then called up by the French international side.

 He moved to Canada to play for the Victoria Bills in Quebec.
 He stayed in North America for 18 months.

-He returned to Europe to play in the NFL Europe from 1995-97.
+He returned to Europe to play in the NFL Europe from 1995 to 1997.
 He played for Munich Thunder.
 That club folded after one year and then Giroud moved to play for Amsterdam Crusaders and the Barcelona Dragons.